British economy set to be fastest growing among G7

 The poll of over 50 economists, taken this week, suggested Britain's gross domestic product (GDP) will grow 0.6 percent per quarter through to September 2015.

-If those forecasts are met, Britain's economy will be back to its pre-crisis size by the end of June and be the fastest growing amongst the group of seven major industrialized nations.
+If those forecasts are met, Britain's economy will be back to its pre-crisis size by the end of June and be the fastest growing amongst the group of seven major industrialised nations.

 "The story on the UK remains very positive, with business surveys pointing to robust activity, confidence indicators bouncing strongly, credit growth strengthening and asset prices rising," said James Knightley at ING.

-Britain's economy will expand 2.7 percent this year and 2.4 percent in 2015 and 2016, similar to forecasts made by the Organization for Economic Cooperation and Development (OECD) on Tuesday.
+Britain's economy will expand 2.7 percent this year and 2.4 percent in 2015 and 2016, similar to forecasts made by the Organisation for Economic Cooperation and Development (OECD) on Tuesday.

 Quarterly forecasts were unchanged from a February poll and despite the upbeat outlook the latest survey again said it would be next year before the BoE raised interest rates from record lows - and even then by only 25 basis points.